 Triaminic Night Time Cold & Cough Side Effects

-Note: This page contains side effects data for the generic drug diphenhydramine / phenylephrine.
-It is possible that some of the dosage forms included below may not apply to the brand name Triaminic Night Time Cold & Cough.
+Note: This document contains side effect information about diphenhydramine / phenylephrine.
+Some dosage forms listed on this page may not apply to the brand name Triaminic Night Time Cold & Cough.

 For Healthcare Professionals

-Applies to diphenhydramine/phenylephrine: oral disintegrating strip, oral liquid, oral suspension extended release, oral tablet chewable extended release
+Applies to diphenhydramine/phenylephrine: oral disintegrating strip, oral liquid, oral suspension extended release, oral tablet, oral tablet chewable extended release.

 More about Triaminic Night Time Cold & Cough (diphenhydramine / phenylephrine)